Indometacin (often spelled indomethacin) is a Non-Steroidal Anti-Inflammatory (NSAID) drug commonly prescribed for acute gout pain.

 Indomethacin Or Indometacin?

 Though most new drugs are covered by brand names, older drugs, or where license has expired, are known as generic drugs, or simply, generics.
-Generics are subject to naming conventions to avoid confusion, unfortunately, confusion still reigns, especially in the multi-national world, as their are two lists.
+Generics are subject to naming conventions to avoid confusion, unfortunately, confusion still reigns, especially in the multi-national world, as there are two lists.

 In the USA, all generics are listed by the United States Adopted Names Council of the American Medical Association.
-Their list is known as USAN, and this is the preferred list at GoutPal.com, as the majority of visitors are based in USA.
+Their list is known as USAN, and this is the preferred list at GoutPal.com, as the majority of visitors are based in the USA.
 The USAN spelling is indomethacin, but I’m including the alternate spelling on this page, as it is the World Health Organization (WHO) standard.

 In the UK, there used to be a British Approved Name (BAN) list, which was very similar to USAN.
 The UK has now adopted the WHO standard, which is called International Nonproprietary Names (INN).
 On this list, the correct spelling is indometacin.
 This spelling may also be included on other pages here, especially when I am quoting research work, which is increasingly adopting the INN spellings in most countries.